Board of Directors

 Bill spent over 40 years in the financial services industry, living and working in ten different cities in three provinces before retiring and moving permanently to Prince Edward County.
 He is a Chartered Professional Accountant and a graduate of the Institute of Corporate Directors and currently volunteers with the Community Volunteer Income Tax Program through the Prince Edward Learning Centre in Picton.
 Bill was previously a member of the Board and Finance Committee of a not-for-profit in Regina and was Treasurer of a United Church in Windsor, experience he will leverage as Treasurer of the Baxter Arts Centre.
 While having very little artistic ability himself Bill has always been in awe of the ability of artists to create beauty out of raw materials and is looking forward to helping expand the Baxter Art Centre’s mission of promoting the arts and art education in the community.

 David has been a director of the Baxter Arts Centre since 2012.
 He is a lawyer and retired senior tax partner of Davies Ward Phillips & Vineberg LLP, who is currently enjoying retired life in the County.
-In his professional life, he was a Governor and past-Chair of the Canadian Tax Foundation.
-He is a director of the Toronto General & Western Hospital Foundation and has served as Chair of that Foundation and several of its committees.
-He is Treasurer of the Prince Edward County Jazz Festival, and serves as Treasurer of the Baxter Arts Centre.
+He was a director of the Toronto General & Western Hospital Foundation for over 20 years and served as Chair of that Foundation and several of its committees.
+He is a director of Prince Edward County Jazz Festival, a director and Treasurer of Hospice Prince Edward Foundation, a director and Treasurer of Prince Edward Family Health Team, and serves as Secretary of the Baxter Arts Centre.
 David was awarded a Queen Elizabeth II Diamond Jubilee Medal in 2012.

 Larry is the energy behind Spencer & Co., a County based planning consulting company that helps people make better communities.
 He is also the principal designer and fabricator of wooden toys marketed by the Good Times Toy Co.
 And he was one of the handful of local residents and businesses that took the idea of using the Baxter building as a special place for making art and made it happen.